What Is a Hosted Contact Center? (Benefits & How It Works)

 Pricing models and total cost of ownership

-Understand the full total cost of ownership over the lifespan of the technology.
+Plus, be sure to understand the full cost of ownership over the lifespan of the technology.
 Some providers offer usage-based pricing which can scale up or down as your needs change.

 Security measures and compliance standards

-When reviewing contact center vendors, ask about the policies and procedures they’ve put in place to protect your data.
+When reviewing contact center vendors, ask about their policies and procedures to protect your data.
 This can include a disaster recovery plan, redundant data centers, 24/7 monitoring, and real-time network status updates.

 Additionally, check each provider’s certificates and compliance with regulations, including GDPR, PCI, SOC 2, ISO/IEC 27001, and any certificates relevant to your industry such as HIPAA.